 |Withdrawals can be made any time after age 59½ or in the event of a Qualified Financial Hardship: Unreimbursed medical expenses, purchase of a primary residence, tuition expenses, funeral expenses, or prevention of a foreclosure or eviction.||Withdrawals can be made any time after age 70½ or in the event of unforeseen emergencies: unreimbursed medical expenses, casualty loss, sudden and unforeseeable emergency, funeral expenses, or prevention of a foreclosure or eviction.|

-- Complete a Voluntary Salary Reduction Agreement indicating the amount of your contribution from each pay
+- Regardless of which option you choose, you must complete a Voluntary Salary Reduction Agreement indicating the amount of your contribution from each pay.

 Managing Your Contributions/Investments